FNNDSC/dmd2b/README.md

 This set of python scripts walks down an organized tree of DICOM data and constructs various CSV table files, as well as laying the groundwork for building a database.

 # Acknowledgment
 This work is a collaboration between the University of Edinburgh Imaging, Scotland (http://www.ed.ac.uk/clinical-sciences/edinburgh-imaging) and the Fetal-Neonatal Neuroimaging Developmental Science Centre, Boston Children’s Hospital (http://www.childrenshospital.org/research-and-innovation/research/centers/fetal-neonatal-neuroimaging-and-developmental-science-center).
-It was funded by a SINAPSE (http://www.sinapse.ac.uk/) Postdoctoral and Early Career Exchange grant awarded to Samuel Danso who is a staff of the University of Edinburgh to visit Boston which resulted in this work.
+The work was funded by a SINAPSE (http://www.sinapse.ac.uk/) Postdoctoral and Early Career Exchange grant awarded to Samuel Danso who is a staff of the University of Edinburgh and a member of the BRAINS Project (http://www.brainsimagebank.ac.uk) team to visit Boston which resulted in this work.